The 20 Best Airlines for Customer Service

 KLM Royal Dutch Airlines

 This Netherlands-based airline is proving reliable and consistent, having come in 11th in AirHelp’s 2018 ranking and only dropping down slightly to 12th this year.
 The reason for the maintained success is due to planes consistently taking off and landing on time, attentive in-flight service, and swift claim processing in the rare case that something goes awry.
-These reliable airlines are a far cry from these wacky real airlines you never knew existed.

 According to TravelCodex.com, Singapore Airlines soars thanks to “comfortable seats and attentive service, [as well as] quality on-demand entertainment with hundreds of movies and TV shows.
 Singapore Airlines makes flying economy class a pleasurable experience.”
 Other features that set this Far East-based carrier apart are two free pieces of checked luggage on international routes and free seat assignments during the booking process.

 Garuda Indonesia made one of the most significant jumps in the rankings, moving up more than 30 spots from 46th place to 14th thanks to “an increase of a minimum of two full points for each piece of criteria used to analyze the AirHelp Score rankings.”
 In other words, they improved service across the board—on-time performance, service quality (food offered, crew helpfulness, and seat comfort), and claim processing.
-If you usually fly domestic, you’ll want to know the best (and worst) airlines in the United States.

 According to Business Insider, “Virgin Atlantic’s service, style, and entertainment options lived up to expectations, but its economy-seat comfort left much to be desired.”
 Thankfully, the food and tea service on Richard Branson’s airline that was once a disruptive force in the industry is still as delicious as ever.